wlsf82/protractor-helper/README.md

 The above method clears a text input field as soon as such field is visible.
 This method can receives three arguments: 1st - the text input HTML element (this is mandatory); 2nd - an error message (this is optional and if not provided a default message implemented for this specific method will be displayed instead); 3rd - a timeout (optional and default is 5000 milliseconds.
 Message turns mandatory if you need to change the default timeout, due to arguments order).

+- `clearFieldWhenVisibleAndFillItWithText`

+The above method clears a text input field as soon as such field is visible, and then it fills it with a text.
+This method can receives four arguments: 1st - the text input HTML element (this is mandatory); 2nd - a string (the text you want to fill the input field with - this is mandatory); 3rd - an error message (this is optional and if not provided a default message implemented for this specific method will be displayed instead); 4th - a timeout (optional and default is 5000 milliseconds.
+Message turns mandatory if you need to change the default timeout, due to arguments order).

 - `tapWhenTappable`

 The above method performs a tap action on a clickable/tappable HTML element as soon is it is clickable/tappable.
 This method is used when performing web mobile testing in mobile emulators, for example.
 This method can receives three arguments: 1st - a clickable/tappable HTML element (this is mandatory); 2nd - an error message (this is optional and if not provided a default message implemented for this specific method will be displayed instead); 3rd - a timeout (optional and default is 5000 milliseconds.
 Message turns mandatory if you need to change the default timeout, due to arguments order).